AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 <br>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-The `find, `finddoc` and `findmed` commands search from the list of all patients recorded whenever used, e.g performing `find john` returns the list of all patients who have the word `john` in their name.
-If a `findmed` command or a `finddoc` command follows it, the result displayed is searched from the list of all patients and not from the patients whose names contain the word "john"
+The `find`, `finddoc` and `findmed` commands search from the list of all patients recorded whenever used, e.g performing `find john` returns the list of all patients who have the word `john` in their name.
+If a `findmed` command or a `finddoc` command follows it, the result displayed is searched from the list of all patients and not from the patients whose names contain the word `john`
 </div>

 ### Locating patients by name: `find`